 “Personality, person coming from the Greek word persona meaning mask.
 It’s fake.”

-As you see Spirituality is not about developing your personality, it’s about realizing that it isn’t who you are and by trying to develop it in the hopes that it will fulfill you, will only leave you in a constant state of lack.
+Trying to develop personality in the hopes that it will fulfill you only leaves you in a constant state of lack.

-We live in a logical world, where the use of the mind is an absolute need to get around in this world.
-Survival is needed and its essentially why were given a human mind.
+We live in a logical world, in which to get around we absolutely need to use the mind.
+Survival is needed and it’s essentially why were given a human mind.

 However, there are certain principles in spirituality to help the mind digest it so the mind will break down its walls of understanding what conscious presence is.

-The point is this, in my experience I needed to people to guide and on a consistent basis, let awareness work through you however it wants.
+The point is this, in my experience I needed people to guide me and on a consistent basis.
+Let awareness work through you however it wants.

-However, realizing who you are (spirituality) is the absolute importance, because without realizing who you are in this instant as this instant, then fulfillment will never come your way.
+However, realizing who you are (spirituality) is of absolute importance, because fulfillment will never come your way unless you realize who you are in this instant as this instant.

-Realizing who you are requires, no doing, no ambition, no motivation, no help, no growth and no development and yet who you really are is freedom.
+Realizing who you are requires, no doing, no ambition, no motivation, no help, no growth and no development and because you really are is freedom.